thepranab/materials-for-max-qe2021-online-school/Day-3/example4.pwtk/ex2.O@Al111/README.md

 ### "Tabulation" of all pw.x output files

-The above PWTK run (i.e., `pwtk scan.pwtk`) produced 25 different pw.x
+The above PWTK run (i.e., `pwtk scan.pwtk`) produces 25 different pw.x
 output files.
-One can automatically "tabulate" the structures from all those `pw.x` output files with PWTK.
-In particular, PWTK has a `::pwtk::pwo::tabulateStructs` command, which automatically plots (that is, prints to PNG file) structures from the supplied pw.x output files and arranges them into a table as a LaTeX document.
+The structures from all these `pw.x` outputs can be automatically "tabulated" with PWTK.
+In particular, PWTK has a `::pwtk::pwo::tabulateStructs` command, which automatically plots (i.e., prints to PNG file) structures from the supplied `pw.x` output files and arranges them into a table as a LaTeX document.
 An example of how to achieve this is provided by the `tabulate.pwtk` script.

 Read the `tabulate.pwtk` script and try to understand it.
 To run the tabulate example, execute:

        pwtk tabulate.pwtk

-This will generate the `tabulate.tex` LaTeX file.
-To compile it into a PDF file, execute:
+This will generate the `tabulate.tex` file.
+This LaTeX file can be compiled into PDF file with LaTeX, i.e.:

        pdflatex tabulate.tex

+**But beware** that current Virtual Machine does not have LaTeX installed.
+If you want to install LaTeX, you can execute in the terminal `sudo apt install texlive`.
+Instead the corresponding pre-compiled PDF file is provided in `reference/tabulate.pdf`.
-The produced PDF file can be visualized as:
+This file can be visualized as:

-       atril tabulate.pdf
+       atril reference/tabulate.pdf